pmlod/portfolio/topics/Lexical density.md

 As with all content characteristics, measurements of language complexity should be interpreted with due regard to the context and the intended audience for your content.

 Lexical density measurements do not discriminate between "easy" and "difficult" content words.
-In the same way, common grammatical units can be combined to constructions that may be challenging for some readers.
+Similarly, common grammatical units can be combined to form constructions that some readers will find challenging.
 Consider the following examples:

 >Occasional administration of dopaminergic nutrients is indicated in all domesticated canines.